 By now you probably either have an Instagram account or you have seen one on the web at some point or another.
-As of June 2016 Instagram had 500 million active users making it one of the most popular social media networks today.
+As of June 2018 Instagram has over a billion active users making it one of the most popular social media networks today.
 And because it’s become such a media powerhouse it’s no wonder that you’d want to add your feed to your website.

 By integrating your Instagram account with your WordPress blog you’ll be able to funnel some of the traffic your blog gets to your Instagram profile (and visa versa if you add a link to your blog in your Instagram profile).
 This is a great way to connect with your blog audience and it opens up more opportunities for you to build your brand online.
 Ready to get started?

-There are three ways to add Instagram to your blog – embedding a post, using a widget or installing a plugin.
+There are a couple easy ways to add Instagram to your blog – embedding a post or installing a plugin.
 Each of these is an option for adding your Instagram posts or your feed to your site, but aesthetically each is very different.

 1. Embedding Instagram Posts

 If you just want to add an Instagram photo into one of your posts it’s as easy as pasting your photo’s url into your content.
 WordPress supports a huge range of url embeds by default (you can see the full oembed list in the codex).

 To add a photo first copy the url of the Instagram post.
 Here’s a visual so you know which part of the url to copy:

 How you add the embed will depend on if you’re using the Classic editor or Gutenberg.